 The Supreme Court’s decision impacted not only legal but also social landscapes.
 It reinforced racial division and promoted an environment where discriminatory practices were legally justified.
 The consequences of this decision are still discussed in studies and articles examining historical Supreme Court rulings.

-For those studying the legal framework of civil rights, understanding this pivotal moment is crucial.
+Understanding this pivotal moment is crucial for those studying the legal framework of civil rights.
 Educational resources like Cornell Law School’s Supreme Court collection comprehensively cover landmark cases that shaped civil rights laws.

 Continuing Legacy and Modern References